Stan Lynch: Early years

-Lynch was born in Cincinnati, Ohio, U.S., and moved to Gainesville, Florida, in the early 1960s.
+Lynch was born in Cincinnati, Ohio, and moved to Gainesville, Florida, in the early 1960s.
 He began playing music as a small child.
 As a teenager growing up near Gainesville, Lynch determined that he would find a way to make a living with music.
 "As a kid I had very little opportunity.
 I was a marginal student.
 I wasn't going to college.
 My parents didn't have money."

 "I played guitar and piano, and I always thought I was going to be a guitar player," said Lynch.
 "The drums were sort of a happy accident.
 I didn't really think that they would be my ticket out of the ghetto.
 Choosing to be a musician back then was not like choosing a job, but an entire lifestyle.
 My father looked at me as if I were going to wear a dress and dance in the circus."

 Lynch was always involved in fights at school so his friends reasoned that the high-strung youth might be able to rip the aggression with drums.
 His parents made him take lessons before they bought him a kit, and he recalls with a laugh, "as soon as I got my first set they took up tennis—they just split, and I don't blame them."